 The second lesson is from my y9 class where we begun to unpack what Covid-19 is & its affects on well-being.
 This was just as Covid was being recognised as something significant in NZ.

 The remaining two lessons are explanations of ways various applications I used during Covid-19 lockdown in Aotearoa/NZ, contributed to tauira learning and the development of my own digital pedagogy.

 Term 2: Covid cray cray

 The first twos lesson are from my y9 class during lockdown.
 We explored what gratitude is, how it can help our well-being, & what practical ways we could incorporate it into our daily lives.

-The lesson was from my y13 class and was created as a result of tauira coming back from L3 lock-down with various questions about 'conspiracy theories' and fake news on social media.
+The first lesson was from my y13 class and was created as a result of tauira coming back from L3 lock-down with various questions about 'conspiracy theories' and fake news on social media.
 They really wanted to know how they could learn to tell the difference, especially with some 'fake' articles looking quite sophisticated.

 Term 4 :